dlepex/typeinst/README.md

 Typeinst is to be used with `go generate`, it has no command line options: it uses DSL-struct as its sole "option".

-1. Install the tool first: `go install github.com/dlepex/typeinst`
+1. Install the tool first: `go get github.com/dlepex/typeinst`
 1. Declare DSL-struct in some file of your package, together with go-generate comment, as in the example above.
 	* The DSL-struct name must start with `_typeinst` prefix, it is strongly recommended to have one DSL-struct per package, and to declare it in a separate file.
 1. Run `go generate` on your package.